Henry Community Health is Known For Exceptional Care

 Henry Community Health (HCH) is a medical facility and integrated health system known for its exceptional care, cutting-edge technology and experienced staff.
 The center serves patients from nearby areas such as Carmel, Fishers, Noblesville and Westfield, and has been ranked in the top 5% nationwide for patient satisfaction for seven straight years by Healthgrades.
 One aspect that draws patients to HCH is its distinction as a Center of Excellence for spinal stenosis.

-One of the team’s goals, Taylor says, is to treat the condition prior to surgery with the Vertiflex system.
+One of the team’s goals, Dr. Taylor says, is to treat the condition prior to surgery with the Vertiflex procedure.

 Henry Community Health is located at 1000 North 16th Street in New Castle, IN.
 For more information, call 765- 521-0890 or visit them online at hchcares.org.